 - You must submit a deposit of $3000 (U.S.) to OCC before the day of enrollment each semester.
 You cannot enroll, attend classes, or live in the residence halls until this deposit is received.
 You must pay all other costs of your education including all charges from the bookstore, library or Student Financial Services office before the grant can be applied to your account.

-- You must meet with the Director of Diversity at least one time each semester.
+- You must meet with the Multicultural Affairs Department Director at least one time each semester.

 - You must remain in compliance with the college catalog and abide by all other student guidelines of the college to continue enrollment.